gospeldesk/www.gospeldesk.org/_posts/0000-01-01-towards-a-synaxis-of-the-gospels.md

 skilled in art (the bar is low, friends).
 What is missing or misplaced?
 What future iconography might this inspire?

 I titled the drawing, "Synaxis of the Gospels."
-The people are arranged as
+The people are grouped as
 follows:

 1. Holy Trinity